gyulanemeth/bluefox.email/courses/email-marketing-course-for-busy-saas-founders/index.md

 In this highly unpredictable environment, we need to do our best to mitigate risks, or even better: turn them to our advantage.
 We need to stay connected with our prospects and users.

 And this is where email comes in handy.
 Everyone has an email address, and we basically use it as our unique ID.
-If you can get people to sign up to your list, you'll have a direct way to communicate with them.
+If you can get people to sign up for your list, you'll have a direct way to communicate with them.

 Even though many people claim they don't read their email, most of the time that's not true.
 They're just overwhelmed by the sheer volume of emails they receive.
 To get their attention, you need to send the right message to the right person at the right time.
 (I know, it's not easy.
 But that's why you are reading this course, right?)